Accessibility by another name – does it work?

 Universal Design drives Housing Quality

 Big houses are still being built without accessibility in mind.
-Universal design for housing quality.Although there have been fundamental changes in the building code and regulations in Norway, it seems that none of this has guaranteed improvements in quality on the usability of homes.
-Perhaps there are some lessons for Australia when it comes to implementing the new building code for housing in 2022.
+Universal design for housing quality.Fundamental changes in the building code and regulations have occurred in Norway.
+However, it seems that none of this has guaranteed improvements in quality on the usability of homes.
+Perhaps there are some lessons for Australia in implementing the Livable Housing Design Standard

-In a research study, the authors conclude that architects, more than any other group in the construction industry are trained to break conventional frameworks.
-How the regulations are applied by users is the key to success – this is where the education of architects and building designers comes in.
+Architects, more than any other group in the construction industry are trained to break conventional frameworks.
+The way regulations are applied is the key to success.
+This is where the education of architects and building designers comes in.

 The title of the article is, Universal Design as a Booster for Housing Quality and Architectural Practice.
 It seems we could learn from this experience – regulations are one thing, but applying them appropriately and for maximum effect is another.
 The abstract gives a good overview of the project.